BArcherIVY/SDEV265MP/README.md

 4. Navigate to /IvyMp3/src/program and open Main.java within your preferred IDE.

+5. Ensure that JavaFX is properly installed and configured in your IDE.

-5. Run the file within the IDE to access the program.
+6. Run the file within the IDE to access the program.